fxcircus/music-tools-studio/README.md

 - Web Audio API
 - Node.js

+## Developer Features

+### Debug Mode

+The application includes a debug mode that can be enabled for development and troubleshooting:

+1. Open `src/config.ts`
+2. Set `DEBUG_MODE: true`
+3. Reload the application

+When debug mode is enabled, a debug button will appear in the Metronome component, allowing you to view detailed logs about the metronome's operation.

 ## Live Version

 Check out the [live version](https://fxcircus.github.io/music-tools-studio) or view the [source code](https://github.com/fxcircus/music-tools-studio) on GitHub.